-With Aave, you can have access to a loan in your preferred cryptocurrency.
+With Aave, you can access a loan in your preferred cryptocurrency.
 You can also lend your crypto and earn interest.

-Aave acts as an online bank, lending and loaning as its main activities, using crypto, a decentralized protocol, and ERC20 tokens under the Ethereum blockchain.
-Ethereum acts as the barebone where all this activity takes place, implemented as Smart Contracts.
-In this post, we are going to try that Aave is well explained.
+Aave acts as an online bank.
+Lending and loaning as its main activities, using crypto, a decentralized protocol, and ERC20 tokens under the Ethereum blockchain.
+Ethereum acts as the barebone where all this activity occurs, implemented as Smart Contracts.
+In this post, we will try to ensure Aave is well understood.

-Aave was born initially under the name of ETHLend, with the same concept as today: Decentralized Finance (DeFi) platform for loans under the P2P idea (person to person).
-Launched in 2017, ETHLend was one of the DeFi category's precursors in credits with crypto assets.
+Aave was born initially under the name of ETHLend.
+It had the same concept used today: Decentralized Finance (DeFi) platform for loans under the P2P idea (person to person).
+Launched in 2017, ETHLend was one of the DeFi category’s precursors in credits with crypto assets.
 They even offered the possibility of requesting and guaranteeing loans directly with Bitcoin.
-A rather peculiar feature since we are talking about a platform that works under the Ethereum network.
+This is a rather peculiar feature since we are discussing a platform that works under the Ethereum network.

-In September 2018, ETHLend evolved to Aave, bringing a change in the loan operation, implementing liquidity pools, which are nothing more than a pool of tokens locked by a Smart Contract.
-In a Liquidity pool, lenders could deposit their cryptocurrencies, others can request loans, with interest rates set under supply and demand laws.
+In September 2018, ETHLend evolved to Aave.
+It changed the loan operation and implemented liquidity pools.
+They are nothing more than a tokens-locked pool by a Smart Contract.
+In a Liquidity pool, lenders could deposit their cryptocurrencies, and others can request loans.
+The supply and demand laws set the interest rates.

 What are collateralized loans?

-Imagine that you go to the bank and say that you want to apply for a loan for 1 million dollars.
+Imagine going to the bank and saying that you want to apply for a loan of 1 million dollars.
 The bank will require some conditions before you can use the money.
-They'll ask you to put some collateral to cover their risk in the case that you can't return their money.
+They’ll ask you to put in some collateral to cover their risk if you can’t return their money.
 But how is this possible in the digital world?
 Anonymity or pseudo-anonymity is king in the world of cryptocurrencies.
 Well, for this, there are deposits in guarantee or collateral value.

-If you request a loan within Aave, it is necessary to give another crypto asset as collateral.
+If you request a loan within Aave, you must give another crypto asset as collateral.
 If you need DAI, you can provide ETH (or any other available coin) as collateral and receive the equivalent DAI for a fraction of the given value.

-The advantages of this type of guarantee loan are usually a bit abstract, since, if you already have $100 in ETH, why take out a loan in DAI, for example, for a fraction of the deposited value, such as $70, in Instead of just selling the ETH?
-The answer is that by applying for this type of loan, you do not lose your original position, and you have access to a less volatile currency against the dollar.
+The advantages of this type of guarantee loan are usually a bit abstract since, if you already have $100 in ETH, why take out a loan in DAI, for example, for a fraction of the deposited value, such as $70, in Instead of just selling the ETH?
+The answer is that by applying for this type of loan, you do not lose your original position and have access to a less volatile currency against the dollar.

 For example, let’s assume that you put $100 in ETH you put for collateral for $70 in DAI has now turned into $200 in ETH because of a rise in the Ethereum price.
 To recover your original ETH, you will only have to pay the $70 in DAI, plus commissions, and voila, your guarantee is released, and you have just a $130 value in ETH on hand.
 Another advantage, in this case for lenders, is that it allows you to earn interest with low risk for your savings by depositing them in Aave’s liquidity pools.